Meeting aims to educate on waste dumping lawsuit

-FAIRVIEW, Okla. — A Friday evening meeting brings more than 120 people to Fairview to learn about a lawsuit aimed at stopping agricultural waste dumping.
+FAIRVIEW, Mo. — A Friday evening meeting brings more than 120 people to Fairview to learn about a lawsuit aimed at stopping agricultural waste dumping.

 When Taryn Tyler and her husband moved to a new home near Fairview, they were chasing a dream.